Wolfever/PortfolioOptimization/README.md

 ##### The improvement that I made:
 When changing the size, simply given each element a new width percentage.
 This is also the solution that I learned in the course.

-#### 4. Other minor improvement
-I changed the size of the moving pizzas, so they don't have to be resized by css.

 ### Questions that I have
 #### About cache